KARTHICKJK1208/POKEMON-EXPLORER/README.md

-# POKEMON-EXPLORER
+# Pokémon Explorer

-The Pokemon App is a full-stack web application that fetches Pokémon data from a PostgreSQL database and displays it in a user-friendly interface.
+The Pokémon Explorer is a full-stack web application that fetches Pokémon data from a PostgreSQL database and displays it in a user-friendly interface.
 It provides features such as Pokémon listing, pagination, and detailed Pokémon information.

 ## Features